hantsy/spring6-sandbox/docs/test-bean.md

 }
 ```

-As you see, when applying `@MockitoBean` on `CustomerService`, and stubing the behivors in the bean, it relace the behivors in the default implementation.
+When applying `@MockitoBean` to `CustomerService` and stubbing the behaviors in the bean, it replaces the behaviors in the default implementation.

-Let's have a look at the usage of `@MockitoSpyBean`.
+Now, let's look at the usage of `@MockitoSpyBean`.

 ```java
 @SpringJUnitConfig(classes = Config.class)